Mary E.L. Butler: Writing

 Butler was a frequent contributor to the leading periodicals of "Irish Ireland".
 Her articles appeared frequently in the League's newspaper, An Claidheamh Soluis, as well as in the United Irishman and in various Irish-American periodicals.
-She also wrote columns in the Irish weekly independent on issues concerning children's education and women's role in the movement.
+She also wrote columns in the Irish Weekly Independent on issues concerning children's education and women's role in the movement.
 Many of her articles got issued separately as pamphlets among some of which were: "Irish woman and the Home language", "Two schools: A contrast", "Womanhood and Nationhood".

 Butler also wrote fiction, publishing a collection of stories “A Bundle of Rushes” in 1900.
 In 1906 her first novel “The Ring of Day” was serialized in the Irish Peasant, before being published in a book form a year later.
 The book focused on a young woman's conversion to the cause of Irish-Ireland and may be largely taken as a self-portrait.

 Religion

 Butler was a devout Catholic, as shown by the fact that she was a frequent contributor to the Bulletin and other Catholic periodicals.
-Despite her views on gender equality, Butler did believe that the Church promoted domesticated idea of women, although she believed women could still do a lot of work for the Irish language revival movement from the comfort of their own homes.
+Despite her views on gender equality, Butler did believe that the Church promoted the domesticated idea of women, although she believed women could still do a lot of work for the Irish language revival movement from the comfort of their own homes.

 She lived in Brittany, France for a while with her mother, before moving to Rome.
 Butler was very comfortable living in Brittany, as she viewed the native Bretons as having the same Celtic roots and sharing the same Catholic beliefs and strong level of faith as the Irish.

 In her writings for the Catholic Bulletin, she also continuously compares the landscape to the west coast of Ireland, constantly remarking at how similar they are.
 She viewed France and Italy as two very free countries and allies of Ireland and she seemed to believe that Ireland should aspire to be more like them, in terms of politics.

 She believed that the general populations of the two countries were very interested in the Irish political affairs of the time.
 Furthermore, she loved her time in Rome too, as the city had such a long and strong history of being connected with Catholicism and the ground was, as she said, "soaked with the blood of martyrs".
 She was buried in the Catholic cemetery San Lorenzo in Rome on 29 November 1920.